CentaurEval: Benchmarking Human-in-the-Loop Value in Agentic Coding: CentaurEval Framework

 \subsection{Agentic Task System}

-To generate dynamic, contextualized task instances while preserving \textit{Collaboration-Necessary} properties, we develop an agentic task system around a GPT-4.1-powered agent~\citep{openai2025gpt41}.
-The agent instantiates static templates into realistic tasks by orchestrating structured tool invocations.
+To generate dynamic, contextualized task instances while preserving \textit{Collaboration-Necessary} properties, we develop an agentic task system around a GPT-4.1-powered agent \cite{openai2025gpt41}.
+The agent instantiates manually-curated templates into realistic tasks by orchestrating structured tool invocations, without adjusting core algorithmic logic or validation process.
 Each instance is constructed from four components, generated by specialized tools: